Leiomyoma of the urinary bladder

 - with US it is possible to determine the endovesical, intramural or extravesical nature of the lesion 3

-- CT is accurate in detection and localisation of these lesions, by presenting it as hypodense mass 3
+- CT is accurate in detection and localization of these lesions, and it presents as a hypoattenuating mass 3

-MRI is superior in demonstrating the submucosal origin of the tumour and the preservation of the muscle layer.
+MRI is superior in demonstrating the submucosal origin of the tumor and the preservation of the muscle layer.
 The imaging characteristics are similar to uterine leiomyomas:

 - intermediate signal intensity